Strong cosmological constraints on the neutrino magnetic moment: Introduction

-In this work we present a novel calculation of RH neutrino production in the early Universe to accommodate an arbitrary number of charges with different masses.
-The calculation is performed using thermal field theory methods and presented in sec.~\ref{sec:production_rate}.
-Then, in sec.~\ref{sec:cosmological_constraints}, we derive cosmological implications for neutrinos with a magnetic moment.
-As we shall see in sec.~\ref{sec:discussion}, the requirement of not exceeding the number of effective relativistic species allowed by cosmological observations would result in a strong constraint on the neutrino magnetic moment.
+In Sec.~\ref{sec:rate}, we discuss the thermal field theory methods employed in the calculation of the rate.
+In Sec.~\ref{sec:cosmological}, we discuss the cosmological implications of a sizable NMM.
+Moreover, we show that the requirement of not exceeding the number of effective relativistic species allowed by cosmological observations results in a strong constraint on $\mu$.
+Finally, in Sec.~\ref{sec:conclusions}, we conclude by discussing incoming cosmological experiments able to probe the freeze-in regime of RH neutrino production.
+Two Appendices follow.